STUDY JAPANESE ONLINE WITH NATIVES HERE

 Maybe you don't want to buy the Kakebo book or notebook, but want to use the method at home, making your own worksheets using the method.
 I prefer that you buy the book, but if not, keep in mind the tips for making your notebook:

-In the worksheet you must define the value that starts the month and how the month ends. make a spreadsheet entries, regular expenses, monthly expenses and forecast of weekly expenses, both with date, origin, value and category.
+In the spreadsheet, you should define the value that starts the month and how the month ends.
+Create a spreadsheet for income, regular expenses, monthly expenses, and weekly expense forecast, both with date, source, value, and category.

 You should also create a field of important things to do, wishes, outputs and predictions, improvement points, and a graphical representation.
 Perhaps the images of a Kakebo below will help you create your spreadsheet, either online or on paper.